ibuchh/prometheus-grafana-kubernetes/README.md

 ```
 ## Access the Prometheus server

-The Prometheus server can now be accessed at one of the nod eIP addresses at port 30900.
+The Prometheus server can now be accessed at one of the node IP addresses at port 30900.

 # Grafana Installation